• About

 If a candidate dies

-If a candidate dies after nominations are declared and before polling day, the election for that district is taken to have failed and will be re‑run.
+If a candidate dies after nominations are declared and before polling day, the election for that district is taken to have failed and must be re‑run.

 Back to top